Dania School Safeguarding Policy

 - Involves sexual material relating to a child

-- Involves sexually violent images if it appears to the ISA that the conduct is inappropriate
+- Involves sexually violent images if it appears to the NCTL that the conduct is inappropriate

-- Of a sexual nature involving a child if it appears to the ISA that the conduct is inappropriate.
+- Of a sexual nature involving a child if it appears to the NCTL that the conduct is inappropriate.

 The harm test is satisfied if it is thought the person has: